hash-bang/async-chainable/README.md

 ===
 Some frequently asked questions:

-* **Why not just use Async?** - Async is an excellent library and suitable for 90% of tasks out there but it quickly becomes unmanagable when dealing with complex nests such as a mix of series and parallel tasks.
+* **Why not just use Async?** - Async is an excellent library and suitable for 90% of tasks out there but it quickly becomes unmanageable when dealing with complex nests such as a mix of series and parallel tasks.

-* **Why was this developed?** - Some research I was doing involved the nesting of ridiculously complex parallel and series based tasks and Async was becoming more of a hinderence than a helper.
+* **Why was this developed?** - Some research I was doing involved the nesting of ridiculously complex parallel and series based tasks and Async was becoming more of a hindrance than a helper.

 * **What alternatives are there to this library?** - The only ones I've found that come close are [node-seq](https://github.com/substack/node-seq) and [queue-async](https://www.npmjs.com/package/queue-async) but both of them do not provide the functionality listed here